-The Negroni is the perfect summer cocktail, with its deceptively simple formula creates a perfect harmony of warming flavors, with piney aromatics from Juniper-forward gin and a bitter Campari backbone tempered by the spiced sweetness of vermouth.
-Sophisticated enough for a soirée and forgiving enough to splash into your coffee cup without measuring, this four-ingredient aperitif is one of the simplest cocktails to make, and packs everything you need to make it through the blossoming summer season.
+The Negroni is the perfect cocktail, with its deceptively simple formula creates a perfect harmony of warming flavors, with piney aromatics from Juniper-forward gin and a bitter Campari backbone tempered by the spiced sweetness of vermouth.
+Sophisticated enough for a soirée and forgiving enough to splash into your coffee cup without measuring, this four-ingredient aperitif is one of the simplest cocktails to make, and packs everything you need to make it through this year.

 - Combine all ingredients in a mixing glass and stir